 Immediate benefits come as soon as a company moves its legacy paper-based work instructions into “augmented instructions.”
 Your work-process instantly becomes alive and interactive, rather than simply inert “paper on glass” PDFs.
 Further, Augmentir’s drag-and-drop interface makes the authoring process as painless as possible.
 And thanks to the company’s designers’ deep manufacturing and service experience, the platform’s smart templates anticipate many typical actions that frontline workers perform during a job.

 This model allows Augmentir to serve even the smallest organizations.
 For most small to mid-size companies, it’s a big step to go from paper instructions to digital.
 Augmentir helps them capture their knowledge and write systematic instructions, which they find provides tremendous value.
 It moves companies to standardized work, which in itself helps with quality.
 Once they use Augmentir enough, the software helps them identify which workers are excelling and which workers could benefit from additional training, so the organization continues to improve quality and productivity.

 “We don’t see anyone else thinking about this the way we are,” says CEO Russ Fadel, “and this is probably because the Enterprise AR vendors started years ago when it wasn’t obvious that helping frontline workers is a problem that AI could solve.
 Most vendors still seem to think they have delivered all their value when they get the first instruction running on smart glasses or mobile devices for a worker.
 But we think of that as the starting point of the Augmented Operations Maturity Curve.
 Our motto is ‘We see beyond standard work to where all of the opportunities are ahead of you.’”

-Fill out the form below to download our full white paper, “Augmentir: Transforming Industry with AI-driven Augmented Operations.”
+Click the button below to download our full white paper, “Augmentir: Transforming Industry with AI-driven Augmented Operations.”